-Detailed information sunburn, including symptoms and treatment
+Detailed information on sunburn, including symptoms, treatment, and prevention.

 Cuts and scrapes are everyday occurrences, and most can be safely treated at home.
 Knowing how to clean and care for a cut yourself and when to seek a doctor’s care can help reduce infection and speed healing.

 Tendonitis is your body's way of telling you, "Enough!
 You're putting too much stress on this muscle and joint."

 Here's what you need to know about treating a minor sports injury such as a twisted ankle, shin splint, or strained muscle.

 Scrapes and sprains are a fact of life for most children, so it’s good to know what to do when they come home with a minor injury.